-Entrepreneurs in the agricultural sector and food chain in developing countries run all kinds of risks.
-Climate change, inadequate infrastructure or an unpredictable political situation can significantly affect their work.
-In the worst case, an entrepreneur you invest in could go bankrupt.
-With this in mind, we ask that you read carefully about the risks of investing in a company via PlusPlus.
+Entrepreneurs in the agricultural sector and food chain in developing countries face all kinds of risks.
+Climate change, inadequate infrastructure or an unpredictable political situation can affect work significantly.
+In the worst case, an entrepreneur you invest in can go bankrupt.
+You should therefore read up on the risks involved in investing through PlusPlus.

-You are an entrepreneur and you borrow money to buy, roast and grind coffee beans.
-You rent the necessary facilities and equipment and make down payments to farmers.
-Then comes a heat wave, which devastates the farmers' coffee crop.
+You were an entrepreneur, borrowing money to buy, roast and grind coffee beans.
+You rent the necessary facilities and make down payments to farmers.
+Then a heat wave comes and largely destroys the farmers' coffee crop.
 There goes your investment!

-If the entrepreneur in which you invest goes bankrupt, there is a good chance that you will not get (a large part of) your money back.
-PlusPlus tries to limit the risks in all kinds of ways.
+If the entrepreneur you invest in goes bankrupt, there's a real chance you won't get (part of) your money back.
+PlusPlus tries to mitigate the risks in many ways.

 Spread your risks